 The Governors’ Award recognizes unique achievements by an individual or organization that have made a significant impact on the television industry and the community.
-We will call for nominations in the late spring of 2019.

 In 2018 the Governors’ Award went to Kent Dana.